 About Our School

-Our Mission
+Mission

-Excellence in Education for Every Student, Every Day, Everywhere
+Excellence in education, for Every Student, Every Day, Everywhere.

 The original McBride Elementary School was built in 1966 and dedicated to the memory of CPT Morris R. McBride, who gave his life in Vietnam and was posthumously awarded the Distinguished Service Cross for his heroic actions.
 A rededication ceremony for the original building was held in 2006 to renew awareness of CPT McBride's service and to re-establish ties to the McBride family.